AMC Matador: 1977

-A small number of Matadors which were assembled in December 1976 were registered in 1977.
+A few Matadors assembled in December 1976, were registered in 1977.

-Documented registrations for 1977 were 27 Matadors (24 sedans and 3 wagons.)
+Documented registrations for 1977 were 27 Matadors (24 sedans and three station wagons.)

 Production Number Discrepancies

-The official registration figures of Australian second-generation Matador sedans and wagons are at odds with the actual number of Matadors produced as there are known models with body numbers in the 200s and 300s despite registrations supposedly totaling 102 sedans and 13 wagons.
-Additionally, the document put out by AMI in November 1976 about the fitting of heavy-duty fleet engines to Matadors states "the engines have been fitted in numerical sequence from Body number 180 to Body number 248 and are matched to engine numbers A1221PF to A1289PF.”
-Those with the fleet engines were built in June 1976.
-Matadors continued to be built until December 1976.
+The official registration figures of Australian second-generation Matador sedans and wagons are at odds with the actual number of Matadors produced, as there are known models with body numbers in the 200s and 300s despite registrations supposedly totaling 102 sedans and 13 wagons.
+Additionally, the document put out by AMI in November 1976 about the fitting of heavy-duty fleet engines to Matadors states "...the engines have been fitted in numerical sequence from Body number 180 to Body number 248 and are matched to engine numbers A1221PF to A1289PF."
+Those with the fleet engines to which this document pertains were built in June 1976.
+Matadors continued to be built thereafter until December 1976.

-Aficionados from The AMC and Rambler Club of Australia (Victoria) and The Hudson-AMC Car Club of Australia (New South Wales) have determined that in actual fact 320 Matador sedans and 60 Matador wagons were built by AMI in Australia between December 1975 and December 1976.
+AMI built 320 Matador sedans and 60 Matador wagons in Australia between December 1975 and December 1976.
 The reason for the misreporting has been attributed to new Matadors having been registered as "Other" instead of "Rambler" at the time of first registration.

 Matador Coupe

-A fully imported AMC Matador X Coupe was presented at the Melbourne International Motor Show in 1974 to gauge interest.
+A fully built AMC Matador X Coupe was imported and presented at the Melbourne International Motor Show in 1974 to gauge interest.
 The evaluation car was converted from left-hand-drive to right-hand-drive by an outside company for the show.
-AMI dealers announced that there would only be 80 assembled for the Australian market.
-One media outlet reporting on the show stated that "As an indication that U.S cars are now very passe, most showgoers drifted by with hardly a glance for the car, preferring to paw over the bread-and-butter Toyota range."
-Other media reports were more positive, stating that they expected the model to sell out quickly.
+AMI dealers announced that there would be 80 assembled for the Australian market.
+One media outlet reporting on the show stated, "As an indication that U.S cars are now very passe, most showgoers drifted by with hardly a glance for the car, preferring to paw over the bread-and-butter Toyota range."
+Other media reports were more optimistic, stating that they expected the model to sell out quickly.

-Although AMI received 160 knock-down kits for the all-new Matador Coupe in 1974, AMI did not assemble them until late 1976.
-By the mid-1970s AMI was more focused on producing Toyotas and did not want to assemble the Matador coupes.
-The knock-down kits were purposefully left out in the elements for many months in the hope of achieving an insurance write-off.
-However, when it came to the claim, Loss assessors adjudicated that 90 of the cars were still salvageable.
-Of the 160 cars, 70 were destroyed, 80 were assembled, and 10 were held as parts.
+Although AMI received 160 knock-down kits for the all-new Matador Coupe in 1974, they did not assemble them until late 1976.
+By the mid-1970s, AMI focused more on producing Toyotas and wanted to build something other than the Matador coupes.
+The knock-down kits were purposefully exposed to the elements outside for many months to achieve an insurance write-off.
+However, the loss assessors adjudicated that 90 cars were still salvageable.
+Of the 160 kits AMI received, 70 were destroyed, 80 were assembled, and ten were held as parts.